ray-project/ray/doc/source/rllib/connector-v2.rst

 * :py:class:`~ray.rllib.connectors.learner.add_columns_from_episodes_to_batch.AddColumnsFromEpisodesToBatch`: Places all other columns (rewards, actions, terminated flags, etc..) from the incoming episodes into the batch.
 * *For stateful models only:* :py:class:`~ray.rllib.connectors.common.add_states_from_episodes_to_batch.AddStatesFromEpisodesToBatch`: Adds a time-dimension of size `max_seq_len` at axis=1 to all data in the batch and (right) zero-pads in cases where episodes end at timesteps non-dividable by `max_seq_len`.
 You can change `max_seq_len` through your RLModule's `model_config_dict` (call `config.rl_module(model_config_dict={'max_seq_len': ...})` on your :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` object).
 Also places every `max_seq_len`th state output of your module from the incoming episodes into the train batch (as new state inputs).
 * *For multi-agent only:* :py:class:`~ray.rllib.connectors.common.agent_to_module_mapping.AgentToModuleMapping`: Maps per-agent data to the respective per-module data depending on the already determined agent-to-module mapping stored in each (multi-agent) episode.
-* :py:class:`~ray.rllib.connectors.common.batch_individual_items.BatchIndividualItems`: Now that all data has been placed in the batch, convert the individual batch items into batched data structures.
+* :py:class:`~ray.rllib.connectors.common.batch_individual_items.BatchIndividualItems`: Now that all data has been placed in the batch, convert the individual batch items into batched data structures (lists of individual items are converted to numpy arrays).
 * :py:class:`~ray.rllib.connectors.common.numpy_to_tensor.NumpyToTensor`: Converts all numpy arrays in the batch into actual framework specific tensors and moves these to the GPU if required.

 It's discussed further below :ref:`how users can customize the behavior of the Learner pipeline <customizing-connector-v2-pipelines>` by adding any number of `ConnectorV2` pieces to it.